PascalCorpsman/CopyCommander2/README.md

-The CopyCommander is a tool for windows/linux for queuing file-copy/moves from one to another directory.
+CopyCommander is a tool for windows/linux for queuing file-copy/moves from one to another directory.
 It also allows synchronizing of files over two directories.

 If you do not have Lazarus you can directly download a precompiled binary from: